Aiways: Aiways U5

 In 2021 the U5 was given a ‘facelift’ which included new convenience technology features, new paint colors and a new 63kWh battery.

 Aiways U6

-The Aiways U6 will be the second zero-emission electric vehicle made by Aiways and will go into production in China in September 2021.
-The aerodynamic design of the U6 is heavily influenced by the U6 ion concept, its design sitting somewhere between coupe and more traditional crossover.
+The Aiways U6 is Aiways' second vehicle, a CUV with an aerodynamic design of the U6 is heavily influenced by the U6 ion concept, its design sitting somewhere between coupe and more traditional crossover.
 The U6 will go on sale in China by the end of 2021 and in Europe at the beginning of 2022.

 Concept Vehicles

 Aiways U6 ion

 The manufacturer's concept car Aiways U6 ion, which was to be presented at the Geneva Motor Show 2020, as an SUV Coupé.
 Due to the COVID-19 virus pandemic the vehicle could not be delivered from China to Europe.
 Regardless, the debut was expected to take place remotely through a live conference at the Geneva Motor Show in Geneva, Switzerland.
 As the Swiss government banned events with more than 1,000 participants on 28 February 2020 due to the epidemic, the Geneva Motor Show was canceled.
 The planned press conference finally took place on 3 March 2020 in Leonberg.